Sources of support - Coronavirus

 The Government is providing one-off grant funding of up to £10,000 for Local Authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBRR), rural rate relief (RRR) and tapered relief.
 PACEY is working to clarify how childcare businesses can access this grant and whether micro-businesses and sole traders such as childminders qualify.

-- Self-employment Income Support Scheme (SEISS) enables you to can claim a grant through the coronavirus (COVID-19) Self-employment Income Support Scheme.
+- Self-employment Income Support Scheme (SEISS) enables you to can claim a grant through the coronavirus (COVID-19) Self-employment Income Support Scheme this is applicable to England and Wales.

 - Universal Credit